+35725368683

 The Schengen Countries Zone also dictates cooperation amongst national police and judicial systems.
 Police from one country can pursue a suspect in another.
 Courts allow for the extradition of suspects quickly.

-Not all EU nations are included in the Schengen agreement: Cyprus, Bulgaria, Romania, and Ireland.
+Not all EU nations are included in the Schengen agreement: Cyprus and Ireland.
 Also, some are in the Zone without being EU member countries: Iceland, Norway, Switzerland, and Liechtenstein.

 The Benefits of Cyprus in the Schengen Zone